Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation: Methodology

 \begin{list}{}{} \item [\textbullet] {$N$ (number)}: This serves as a baseline method and no \emph{analog matching} is applied at this stage.
-The procedure is the same as the first subsampling of the \textsc{Agora} files (with four different biases), but in this case we directly match the number density of the dust-filtered catalog, without considering detailed halo properties.\\ \item [\textbullet] {$N M$ (halo mass)}: This method uses the \emph{analog matching} technique with halo mass alone.\\ \item {$N M b_{\rm env}$ (halo mass and environment measures)}: This approach accounts for both halo mass and the local environment, quantified by $\delta_5$.\\ \item [\textbullet] {$N M b_{\rm ELGs}$ (halo mass and galaxy-type indicators)}: This method integrates halo mass and a parameter indicative of galaxy type, such as the stellar mass ($\rm M_{*}$) and the star formation rate (SFR).
+The procedure is the same as the first subsampling of the \textsc{Agora} files (with four different biases), but in this case we directly match the number density of the dust-filtered catalog, without considering detailed halo properties. \item [\textbullet] {$N M$ (halo mass)}: This method uses the \emph{analog matching} technique with halo mass alone. \item [\textbullet] {$N M b_{\rm env}$ (halo mass and environment measures)}: This approach accounts for both halo mass and the local environment, quantified by $\delta_5$. \item [\textbullet] {$N M b_{\rm ELGs}$ (halo mass and galaxy-type indicators)}: This method integrates halo mass and a parameter indicative of galaxy type, such as the stellar mass ($\rm M_{*}$) and the specific star formation rate (sSFR).
 This is the most similar to a SAM approach. \end{list}

-Each catalog type is generated for the four initial \textsc{Agora} subsampling variants using the baryonic information of the SAM-augmented halo catalog (by stellar mass or randomly, considering either all galaxy types or only ELGs) resulting in a total of sixteen mock catalogs: four mock types, each run for four slightly differently biased files (see Figures ~\ref{fig:infography} for a schematic explanation and \ref{fig:UM_vs_galacticus_prop} for clarification purposes).
+Each mock family is generated for the four initial \textsc{Agora} subsampling variants using the baryonic information of the SAM-augmented halo catalog (by stellar mass or randomly, considering either all galaxy types or only ELGs) resulting in a total of sixteen mock catalogs: four mock types, each run for four slightly differently biased files (see Figures~\ref{fig:infography} for a schematic explanation and \ref{fig:UM_vs_galacticus_prop} for clarification purposes).